TF997/DMMoD/README.md

 ### **Windows:**

-Download the *Windows* folder only and run DMMoD.exe
+Download the zip and extract the *Windows* and run DMMoD.exe

 ## Showcase/Tutorial:
 ### Once the windows file has downloaded open run DMMoD.exe: